 For any foodie visiting a country for the first time priority number one is to eat something local.
-But the cuisines on offer in most cities are much wider than just local fare, with urban dwellers craving something new and foreigners setting up restaurants serving their own cuisine.
+But the cuisines on offer in most cities are much wider than just local fare, with urban dwellers craving something new and foreigners that moved to the city have been setting up restaurants serving their own cuisine or well-traveled locals opening places that bring their travels home.
 In this article we take a look at some standout places where you can try great dishes from a neighboring or nearby country, or even a bit further afield.

 Italian in Prague

 Italians have long had an affinity for the magical city of Prague and plenty of them have opened restaurants.
 Two of them have even been recognized by Italy’s culinary legion of honor.
 Casa di Carli by Matteo De Carli and Riccardo Lucque’s Aromi empire are prime examples of high end Italian dining.
 If it’s pizza you crave in the Golden City look no further than Pizzeria San Carlo for a slice of Neapolitan heaven.

 We were just as confused the first time too: why would a Bosnian restaurant be called Taj Mahal?
 We’re not sure either.
 It doesn’t really matter, this is Bosnian-style grilled food just like you’ll get in the country next door, without having to hit the highway.

 I’m a big fan of brothers Darko and Vedran Perojevic’s tiny Asian-fusion place tucked away in Dubrovnik’s Old Town.
 Bringing an array of Asian flavors to bear on the excellent local ingredients is a match made in heaven.
 If Dubrovnik is your last stop, then Azur can provide a much-needed change of pace from standard Croatian menus.